 Constructed in 1915, Prince of Wales Museum, Mumbai has one of the most illustrious descents.
 It was constructed to commemorate the visit of King George V, the Prince of Wales back then.
 With ample government and royal donation, the museum was styled as an amalgamation of a multitude of Indian architectural styles.
 The architecture drew strongly from the Golconda Fort and the Bijapur Gol Gumbaz, 18th century Maratha mansion styles, interior columns styled from Jain sensibilities, and an overall influence from Indo-Gothic and Indo-Western styles of architecture.
 This museum in India itself houses pieces from three distinct categories of art, architecture and natural history.
 With artefacts from the lesser known periods such as the Rashtrakuta period, the Museum is now expanding to take in pieces of religious relevance as well.

 The City Palace, one of the most resplendent structures in all of Jaipur and the official residence of the royal family, is not only an architectural marvel but housed within it is a museum.
-The Palace itself is divided into many complexes, and within the most imposing palaces of it, the Chandra Mahal is where the museum is located, open to local public.
+The Palace itself is divided into many complexes, and within the most imposing palaces of it, the Chandra Mahal is where the museum is located, open to the local public.
 The grandeur of the palace and the museum is beyond words, with the intricate carving and every inch of the walls painted to reflect the taste of the royalty over generations.
-The Mubarak Mahal, a special entrance for the foreign guests of the royalty is a beautiful two storied structure, with a collection of royal costumes displayed on the lower floor and the museum offices and the library on the first floor.
 The silehkhana, or the armory, is of special interest to the tourists, which has on display, the largest and rarest collection of weapons and handguns in the country.
-Weapons carved with precious materials and adorned with gemstones are the most popular exhibits.
-For all those who wish to experience the Rajasthani royalty, must visit the city palace at least once.

 HAL Aerospace museum is India's first Aerospace museum established by HAL (Hindustan Aeronautical Limited) in 2001.
 It is located at the Old airport road as a part of HAL premise.
 The place is a must visit for all the people wishing to witness the glory and growth of the Indian Aviation Industry through the passage of time.